The Odyssey (1968 miniseries): Third episode: the fall of Troy and the island of the Lotus-eaters

-Meanwhile, Telemachus and Pisistratus arrive in Sparta, where Menelaus and Helen have just returned from their journey, unlike Ulysses.
-The sovereigns welcome Telemachus who, contrary to his expectations, finds himself in front of two sad spouses, severely tested by the fatigue of the war and the fate of the survivors.
-Agamemnon, says the king, died killed by his wife Clytemnestra, and many met the same death in their homes.
-The ruler says that the last time he heard about Ulysses, he heard from Proteus, who also told him how to go home.
-In order to calm the spirits, Elena drugs the wine of her husband and of the guests to relieve their pain and tells of the time she saw Ulysses before Troy was conquered: after being beaten to death by his friend Diomedes to appear as a beggar, he had entered the city presenting himself as a Phrygian soldier attacked by his drunken comrades.
-The priestess Cassandra, famous for her misfortune to predict future events but without ever being believed, immediately believes him and confides in him that she knows that her city is destined to lose, if the Palladium of Athena were to be stolen from the temple.
-After Cassandra goes away, Helen arrives, who has become the widow of Paris. who immediately recognizes Ulysses, although battered and bleeding, cursing his coming.
-Ulysses, furious, threaten her of playing the double-cross and unnecessarily wasting time in that palace, since the entire army of Greece is fighting for her; he finally leaves her, warning her against her husband Menelaus.
+Telemachus and Pisistratus arrive in Sparta, where Menelaus and Helen have just returned from their journey.
+The sovereigns welcome Telemachus, in contrary to his expectations, finds himself in front of two spouses, tested by the fatigue of the war and the fate of the survivors.
+Agamemnon, was killed by his wife Clytemnestra, and many met the same death in their homes.
+He says that the last time he heard about Ulysses, he heard from Proteus, who also told him how to go home.
+Helen drugs the wine of her husband and of the guests to relieve their pain and tells of the time she saw Ulysses before Troy was conquered.
+After being beaten to death by his friend Diomedes to appear as a beggar, he entered the city presenting himself as a soldier attacked by his comrades.
+The priestess Cassandra, immediately believes him and confides in him that she knows that her city is destined to lose, if the Palladium of Athena were to be stolen from the temple.
+After Cassandra goes away, Helen arrives, who has become the widow of Paris, immediately recognizes Ulysses, although battered and bleeding.
+Ulysses, furious, threaten her of playing the double-cross and unnecessarily wasting time in that palace, since the entire army of Greece is fighting for her, he finally leaves her, warning her against Menelaus.